 Opportunity CostOpportunity costs are the trade offs that customers make with constrained resources such as time and money.
-For example, a student who has two hours after completing their homework to either read, play video games, watch television or surf the internet.The ability of customers to substitute one good for another.
+For example, a student who has two hours after completing their homework to either read, play video games, watch television or surf the internet.substitute one good for another.
 Generally speaking, most media are perfect substitutes.
 For example, an audience can substitute one television show for another or one book for another.

 ScarcityMedia is an unusually non-scarce resource.
 For example, a television show can be easily distributed to an audience of millions using broadcast media or internet streaming.
 This could be scaled to billions of people if the media were popular enough.
-This can be compared to a scarce resource such as gold whereby it is extremely costly or impossible to quickly scale up production.Media is an extremely competitive industry because demand is fixed, media is non-scare and media goods are easily substituted.
-For this reason, competitive advantages are required to survive in the media industry.
+This can be compared to a scarce resource such as gold whereby it is extremely costly or impossible to quickly scale up production.competitive advantages are required to survive in the media industry.
 For example, a newspaper that breaks stories before the competition or a television show that is more entertaining than average.

 Globalism & ProtectionismMedia easily crosses borders and media organizations such as film production companies benefit from the ability to distribute their products on a global basis.
 However, media is also subject to protectionism as it is seen as an element of a nation's culture.
 For example, a nation may subsidize its creative industries in order to protect its culture such as language and traditions.